 Refugees and Asylees in the United States

 More than 87,000 people were resettled as refugees in the United States or were granted asylum status during 2012, with grants of asylum up 19 percent and refugee admissions up 3 percent from 2011.
 For many people in repressive, autocratic, or conflict-embroiled nations, migration is a means of survival.
 Refugees and asylees seek protection in another country—whether neighboring or distant, familiar or foreign—in order to escape persecution based on their beliefs, personal attributes, or membership in a certain group.

-The United States grants humanitarian protection on a limited basis to refugees and asylees from diverse countries throughout the world (see Definitions box) This Spotlight examines the data on persons admitted to the United States as refugees and those granted asylum in 2011.
-It also provides the number of refugees and asylees who received lawful permanent resident (LPR) status in 2011.
+The United States grants humanitarian protection on a limited basis to refugees and asylees from diverse countries throughout the world (see Definitions box).
+This Spotlight examines the data on persons admitted to the United States as refugees and those granted asylum in 2012.
+It also provides the number of refugees and asylees who received lawful permanent resident (LPR) status in 2012.

-Note: All yearly data is for the government's fiscal year (October 1 through September 30).
+Note: All yearly data are for the government's fiscal year (October 1 through September 30).

 - Refugees and asylees are aliens who are unable or unwilling to return to their country of origin or nationality because of persecution or a well-founded fear of persecution.

 - Aliens seeking asylum in the United States can submit an asylum request either affirmatively (when they first reach a U.S. port of entry) or defensively (during removal proceedings from the United States).

 - Refugees must apply for lawful permanent resident (LPR) status one year after being admitted to the United States.

-- Over 56,000 refugees arrived in the United States through the resettlement program in 2011.
+- The actual number arriving in the United States during 2012 through the resettlement program was 58,179

-- Nationals of Burma, Bhutan, and Iraq made up almost three-quarters of refugee arrivals to the United States in 2011.
+- Nationals of Burma, Bhutan, and Iraq accounted for more than 70 percent of refugee arrivals to the United States in 2012.

 - In recent years, Burmese have made up the largest share of refugees resettled in the United States.

-- Texas and California received the largest numbers of resettled refugees, taking in more than one-fifth of the resettled refugees in the United States in 2011.
+- Texas and California received the largest numbers of resettled refugees, taking in almost one-fifth of those resettled in the United States in 2012.

-- Nearly half of the foreigners who obtained U.S. asylum in 2011 were from China, Venezuela, and Ethiopia.
+- Nearly half of the foreigners who obtained U.S. asylum in 2012 were from China, Egypt, and Ethiopia.

 Adjusting to Lawful Permanent Resident (LPR) Status Data

-- More than two-thirds of refugee/asylee LPR status adjusters in 2011 were refugees.
+- More than two-thirds of those gaining green cards under the humanitarian stream in 2012 were refugees.

 Refugees and asylees are individuals who are unable or unwilling to return to their country of origin or nationality because of persecution or a well-founded fear of persecution.

-Refugees and asylees are eligible for protection in large part based on account of race, religion, nationality, membership in a social group, or political opinion.
+Refugees and asylees are eligible for protection in large part based on account of race, religion, nationality, membership in a particular social group, or political opinion.
 The 1996 Illegal Immigration Reform and Immigrant Responsibility Act expanded this definition to include persons who have been forced to abort a pregnancy, undergo a forced sterilization, or have been prosecuted for their resistance to coercive population controls.

 In the United States, the main difference between refugees and asylees is the location of the person at the time of application.
 Refugees are generally outside of the United States when they are considered for resettlement, whereas asylum seekers submit their applications while they are physically present in or at a port of entry to the United States.